Einstein's God Model (film): Plot

 Isolated in a closet, Craig fights to tolerate the machine.
 Brayden is able to contact Abbey and briefly communicates with her.
 During the suspenseful session, Abbey melts a bucket of rubbing wax by Brayden.
 Before losing consciousness, Craig reveals he saw the snowfall present at Abbey's death.
 Brayden postulates that, if he's put under general anesthesia, he can tolerate even greater levels of the machine and reach Abbey without fear of brain damage.
 He approaches Devin to join them and perform anesthesia, presenting the melted wax as evidence.
-Devin admonishes Brayden for getting involved with the two charlatans, and tells him to get back to the real world.
-Brayden returns to the loft and tells Louis and Craig it's over.
-Devin soon shows up, to reveal that the melted bucket of wax was a mold and shows them a plaster cast of Abbey's hand wearing the engagement ring Brayden placed on her finger when she died.
 Brayden is strapped into the gear and Devin induces general anesthesia.
 Louis cranks up the machine to the highest levels ever.
 Brayden briefly wakes up from the anesthesia and his consciousness makes a connection with the quantum realm that leads to another membrane.
 Brayden physically vanishes and finds himself in the "bulk" .. the no man's land between parallel universes.
 There, he briefly sees a strange figure also wearing the Edison gear.
 The figure vanishes and Brayden finds himself back in the loft .. but it is dark, empty.
 Louis and Devin pull the figure out of the isolation closet ... it is Carl Meiselhoff.
 Meiselhoff had crossed over trying to repair the damage he'd done to Craig's life.
 Louis reveals he sent Brayden over as a way to retrieve Carl.
 In the parallel universe, Brayden discovers Jenny, who is holding Abbey's plaster hand.
 Brayden tries to exit the closet, but is told he can only enter her world when the machine starts.
 Furious, Devin insists they rescue Brayden.
 Louis says it's impossible because they'd have to merge membranes.
 Carl states that Craig is capable of briefly getting the two membranes to occupy the same space, if he goes into his trance while connected to the machine.
 Craig agrees and he merges the membranes.
 Brayden enters the loft and is confronted by Abbey's entity (a glowing plasma sphere).
 Abbey physically appears to Bradyen and they are reunited.
 Craig himself crosses over and is reunited with Jenny.
 The merger collapses.
 Craig and Jenny are thrown into a new universe, as are Brayden and Abbey.